lacchain/lacchain-did-js/README.md

 Where:

-- CONTROLLER_ADDRESS: Needs to be previously registered in the DID
+- CONTROLLER_ADDRESS: The controller address that you will prove ownership (Needs to be previously registered in the DID)
-- CONTROLLER_PRIVATE_KEY: Is the controller private key in hex format without 0x prefix
+- CONTROLLER_PRIVATE_KEY: Is the controller private key that you will prove ownership (in hex format without 0x prefix)

 ***Note:** The **recover** function needs to be called ``n/2 + 1`` times.*